-- 1. The Commission reserves the right to determine eligibility based on your incorporation and tax-exempt status.
-The Federal Employer's ID number [FEIN] must be entered on the application. - 2.
-The Commission will not accept applications from groups receiving or applying to another County Arts Agency (County Cultural & Heritage Commission or County Historical Commissions). - 3.
-Organizations may only receive GOS grants from the Ocean County Cultural & Heritage Commission or the New Jersey State Council on the Arts for one funding cycle.
-Check NJSCA rules for clarification. - 4.
-Organizations may apply for and receive grants from the history and art grant programs within the same grant.
-An organization can apply for both LAP and CHHP GOS funds if the group is wholly organized for only art and history purposes. - 5.
-Schools may apply for Special Project Support for non-curricular, public programs, if the school provides a performance venue that provides for public, non-educational performances. - 6.
-Grant monies will not be awarded for projects more appropriately funded by non-cultural organizations.
+1. The Commission reserves the right to determine eligibility based on your incorporation and tax-exempt status.
+The Federal Employer's ID number [FEIN] must be entered on the application.

+2. The Commission will not accept applications from groups receiving or applying to another County History Agency (County Cultural & Heritage Commission or County Historical Commissions).

+3. Organizations may only receive GOS grants from the Ocean County Cultural & Heritage Commission or the New Jersey Historical Commission for one funding cycle.
+Check NJHC rules for clarification.

+4. Organizations may apply for and receive grants from the Arts and History grant programs within the same grant cycle.
+An organization can apply for both LAP GOS and CHPP GOS funding if the organization is wholly organized for only history and art purposes.

+5. Grant monies will not be awarded for projects more appropriately funded by non-cultural organizations.